Tickets

 What if I am still having trouble completing my online ticket purchase?

 We are sorry that you are having difficulties.
-For help, call (951) 827-3755 to talk to a member of our staff; this line is answered from 11 a.m. to 5 p.m. daily.
+For help, call (951) 827-4787 to talk to a member of our staff during our open hours.
 You may also email Visitor Services at ucrarts@ucr.edu.

 Contact Us